New Amazon tool lets users customize Alexa’s responses

 The Seattle company on Thursday introduced a slate of templates that can be used to build custom apps for its voice-activated software.
 Called Alexa Blueprints, the guides let users write answers to custom questions — say, “what’s the best city in the world?” — or set up trivia and games.

-There are also more practical options, like programming instructions for a babysitter or houseguest.
+There are also more practical options, like programming instructions for a babysitter or house guest.

 The Alexa software, most often found in Amazon’s Echo-branded speakers, already has thousands of custom applications, called Skills, built by independent software developers and corporate technologists.